The Greatest Road in North America.

 El Espinazo del Diablo is 125 miles of relentless twists, turns, curves and elevation changes.
-The scenery is among the lushest and beautiful one can imagine.
+The scenery is among the lushest and most beautiful one can imagine.
 The danger for motorcyclists is keeping one’s eyes on the road.
 The newly surfaced road is immaculate, and because of the parallel toll road, it’s wide open with almost no vehicle traffic.

 The greatest hazards to riding this road are cows, wild horses, and burros.
 Look for fresh piles on the road as your warning.
 Secondarily a danger is riding above one’s ability.
 This road does not suffer fools lightly.

 Now with all the scary part out of the way, this road will also change your life for the positive and give you a sense of accomplishment no tamer of the ‘Tail of the Dragon’ could ever understand.